waterwheel31/SFND_2D_Feature_Tracking/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+## Performance Evaluation (task 7-9)

+- Performance Evaluation 1: Number of keypoints and distributiion of neighbourhood size for each detector

+- Performance Evaluation 2: Number of matched keypoints for all possible combinations of detectors and descriptors

+- Performance Evaluation 3: Time to take for keypoint detection and descriptor extraction

+- TOP3 recomendation of detector / descriptor combination

+- (for the details, see `results.csv`)